pypr/compyle/docs/source/details.rst

 later but all of the basic types discussed above are all instances of ``KnownType``.

-ComPyle actually supports Python3 style annotations but only for the function arguments and NOT for the local variables.
+Compyle actually supports Python3 style annotations but only for the function arguments and NOT for the local variables.
 The only caveat is you must use the types in ``compyle.types``, i.e. you must use ``KnownType`` instances as the types for things to work.